 - Street trees and landscaping

+- Decorative fencing

 - Transit amenity

-- Decorative fencing
+- Pedestrian style lighting

 - Furniture

-- Pedestrian style lighting

 Strategy: Improve pedestrian crossings

 Due to the auto-centric nature of Maple Road, including multiple travel lanes and long blocks, employees and residents who venture out on foot to destinations have difficulty crossing.
 Providing safe crossings for pedestrians and cyclists is an integral strategy for walkability.
 Maple Road crossing improvements should take place both at major mile intersections and midblock.
 Improvements at major mile intersections may include better marked crosswalks and improvements to pedestrian signals.